John L. Harmer

-John L. Harmer (28 April 1934 – 6 December 2019) was an American politician who served in the California State Senate as a Republican from 1966 to 1974.
-Harmer served as the Lieutenant Governor of California from 1974 to 1975.
+John Loren Harmer (April 28, 1934 – December 6, 2019) was an American politician who served in the California State Senate as a Republican from 1966 to 1974.
+Harmer served as the 40th lieutenant governor of California from 1974 to 1975.
 He was also the founder of the Lighted Candle Society and the author of several books.
 Harmer was also a member of the Church of Jesus Christ of Latter-day Saints.

 Early life

 John L. Harmer was born in 1934 in Salt Lake City, Utah.
 His parents were Earl W. Harmer and Mabel Spande.
 He was one of their five children.
 Harmer attended the University of Utah.
 While there, Harmer was part of the Frosh Handbook committee in 1954, that helped inform new freshmen about college life at the university.
 They made sure freshmen were aware of school events and activities.
 He was involved with debate, and was an intramural debate finalist in 1954.
 Harmer was part of the Phi Eta Epsilon fraternity.
 He was also one of the school's Vigilantes.
 These vigilantes were campus policemen who played roles in student government.
 They were also responsible for being judges for school elections.

 Harmer later obtained a law degree from George Washington University.
 Harmer was involved with the student court, serving as the Chief Justice of the student court in 1959.
 He married Carolyn Jonas on June 24, 1960, in the Los Angeles Temple and the couple had 10 children.
 Harmer was a member of the Church of Jesus Christ of Latter-day Saints.
 Throughout his life, Harmer has been interested in astronomy.